cllu/docker-demo/README.md

 Setup:

+- ensure redis 3 is running on localhost
 - put an entry `127.0.0.1 redis` to `/etc/hosts`
 - ensure Python 3.5.1 is installed
   - use `pyvenv-3.5 venv` to create a virtual environment in the project folder